diofant/diofant/docs/release/notes-0.13.rst

 * :sympyissue:`21107`: S.Infinity.is_nonzero returns False
 * :sympyissue:`21132`: Integral with parametres: wrong and too long result
 * :sympyissue:`21180`: Bug: sympy.factor doesn't work for Poly !!!
+* :sympyissue:`21167`: Empty list of solutions returned for equation with cubic roots